appressoas/ievv_opensource/not_for_deploy/docs/ievv_18n_url.rst

 - A library that provides a superset of the functionality of what the template tags provide.
 - Middleware that uses the handler to handle whatever you write a handler for.

+Things this handle that the built-in locale URL support in Django does not handle:

+- Different default/fallback language per domain (actually per request, but that is normally not a good idea).
+- Support for domains to define the languagecode.
+- Locale aware URL reversing (e.g.: link to a page in a specific language).

 *****
 Setup